Local families with bleeding disorders

 By Lisa Steadman, Chair of Local Families with Bleeding Disorders

 Last weekend, we held our Annual Strategy Day and AGM.
-This is the onetime of the year the committee come together, in person, without being at an actual event.
+This is the one time of the year the committee come together, in person, without being at an actual event.
 It is a really important time for us to spend together and support one another in our various roles within the charity.

 I wanted to take a moment to say a huge thank you to all our wonderful committee members and trustees.
 Everyone involved gives their time as volunteers.
 I’m constantly inspired by the passion and dedication each of them bring to our charity.
 So much of the really important work that we do happens behind the scenes, and it doesn’t go unnoticed.